PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 To collect (unhatched) eggs with the desired stats, set this option to "Save before every batch" and **Action Table** below to "Stop Program" on the desired stats.
 Once the program stops on the baby with the desired stats, you can manually reset the game and it will revert to an egg in your party.

-NOTE: The game's built-in Auto Save must be turned off in game Settings if you select **Save before picnic and after keeping a baby** or **Save before every batch**.
+NOTE: The game's built-in Auto Save must be turned off in-game Options if you select **Save before picnic and after keeping a baby** or **Save before every batch**.

 ### Actions Table: